lowfatcomputing/amforth/doc/source/Implementation.rst

 amforth uses character terminal IO.
 A serial console is used.
-All IO is based upon the standard words :command:`EMIT`
+All IO is based upon the standard words :command:`EMIT`/:command:`EMIT?` and :command:`KEY`/:command:`KEY?`.
+Additionally the word :command:`/KEY` is used to signal the sender to stop.
-/
-:command:`EMIT?`
-and
-:command:`KEY`
-/
-:command:`KEY?`
-.
-Additionally the word
-:command:`/KEY`
-is used to signal the sender to stop.
-All these words are deferred words in the USER area and can be changed with the
+All these words are deferred words in the USER area and can be changed with the :command:`IS` command.
-:command:`IS`
-command.

 The predefined words use an interrupt driven IO with a buffer for input and output.
 They do not implement